-I’ve never been a cemetery expeditionist, but this particular Lithuanian cemetery was gorgeous.
+I’ve never been a cemetery expeditionist, but this particular Lithuanian cemetery is a gorgeous place to visit in Vilnius.
 Just to the east of the Uzupis district, you will find the peaceful graveyard overlooking the city.
 Venture in and pay your respects, you won’t regret it.
-It is one of the many free things to do in Vilnius.
+It is one of the many free things to do in Vilnius as well.

 Eat at Snekutis